 It’s not a matter of if Charlotte will grow, it’s a question of how.
 Charlotte’s growth makes it the third-fastest in the nation among the top 25 largest cities.

-Last year alone, Charlotte welcomed 15,551 new residents.
+Last year alone, Charlotte’s growth welcomed 15,551 new residents.
 The city is growing faster than Denver (9,844), Washington (9,636), San Francisco (8,260), New York (7,272) and Boston (6,664).

-Existing Conditions & Trends Assessment
+Existing Conditions & Trends Assessment.

-Begin to develop supporting policy
+Begin to develop a supporting policy.

-Revised draft plan incorporating community input
+Revised draft plan incorporating community input.

-Review + adoption process
+Review + adoption process.

-Final Charlotte Future 2040 Plan
+Final Charlotte Future 2040 Plan.

 The Charlotte Future 2040 Comprehensive Plan will evaluate “access to opportunity” (such as high performing schools, job opportunities, and access to transit, fresh foods, and parks) as well as “risk of displacement” (rental and housing prices, educational attainment, and development capacity) to ensure the benefits and burdens of future growth are equitably distributed throughout the community.